top of page

 Physical Properties

-Physical properties such as density, melting point, thermal conductivity, electrical conductivity, and optical properties are critical considerations when selecting materials.
-For example, in aerospace engineering, materials with low density and high strength-to-weight ratios are desirable to reduce the weight of the aircraft and improve fuel efficiency.
-In contrast, in electrical engineering, materials with high electrical conductivity are essential for the efficient transmission of electrical energy.
+For example, in aerospace engineering, materials with low density and high strength-to-weight ratios are preferred to reduce overall aircraft weight and improve fuel efficiency.
+In electrical engineering, materials with high electrical conductivity are essential to ensure efficient transmission of electrical energy and minimize losses.

 Chemical Properties